aixigo/PREvant/README.md

 Through PREvant's web interface domain experts, managers, developers, and sales experts can review and demonstrate the application development.

 ![Access the application](assets/screenshot.png "Access the application")

+## Basic Terminology

+An *application*, that PREvant manages, is a composition of microservices based on an “architectural pattern that arranges an application as a collection of loosely coupled, fine-grained services, communicating through lightweight protocols.” ([Wikipedia][wiki-microservices]) Each application has a unique name which is the key to perform actions like creating, duplicating, modifying, or deleting these applications via REST API or Web UI.

+In each application, PREvant manages the microservices as *services* which need to be available in the [OCI Image Format][oci-image-spec] (a.k.a.
+Docker images).
+At least one service needs to be available for an application.
+PREvant manages the following kind of services:

+- *Instance*: a service labeled as instance is a service that has been configured explicitly when creating or updating an application.
+- *Replica*: a service labeled as replica is a service that has been replicated from another application.
+By default if you create an application under any name PREvant will replicate all instances from the application *master*.
+  Alternatively, any other application can be specified as a source of replication.

+Additionally, PREvant provides a way of creating service everytime it creates an application.
+These services are called *companions* and there are two types of them.

+- An application wide companion (app companion) is an unique service for the whole application.
+For example, a [Kafka][kafka] instance can be started automatically everytime you create an application so that all services within the application can synchronize via events.
+- A companion can also be attached to a service a user wants to deploy (service companion).
+For example, a [PostgreSQL][postgres] container can be started for each service to provide a dedicated database for it.

 # Usage